adapter-hub/adapters/adapter_docs/training.md

 ## AdapterTrainer

-Similar to the `Trainer` class provided by HuggingFace, adapter-transformers provides an `AdapterTrainer` class.
+Similar to the `Trainer` class provided by HuggingFace, adapters provides an `AdapterTrainer` class.
 This class is only intended for training adapters.
 The `Trainer` class should still be used to fully fine-tune models.
 To train adapters with the `AdapterTrainer` class, simply initialize it the same way you would initialize the `Trainer` class e.g.: